-Safety officers can issue administrative penalties against an employer, owner, supervisor, supplier or worker for contraventions of the Occupational Health and Safety Act.
+Safety officers can issue administrative penalties against an employer, owner, supervisor, supplier or worker for contraventions of the Workers' Safety and Compensation Act and Workplace Health and Safety Regulations.

-Those who do not comply with OHS Regulations contribute to more workplace injuries.
-This results in increased costs to the system and, consequently, to all employers, including those who are following safety regulations.
+Those who do not comply with the Act and the Workplace Health and Safety Regulations contribute to more workplace injuries.
+This may result in lower morale and lost productivity.
+Workplace injuries can lead to increased assessment rates for all employers, including those who are following the law.

-Employers have told us they want to see a greater incentive for their competitors to not cut corners on safety.
+Employers have told us they want to see consequences that encourage their competitors to not cut corners on safety.

-If you commit an offence under the Act, you may be subject to prosecution and potential fines and imprisonment.
+If you commit an offence under the Act, you may be subject to prosecution, potential fines and imprisonment.